 The e-hall pass system will be fully utilized for scheduled passes as well as passes to the restroom, locker, etc. The system will assist in contact tracing as needed.

 Outside of scheduled passes from the office or counselors, only one student will be permitted to be out of each classroom at a given time—no exceptions.
+Limits on the number of students out of classrooms as a whole will be in place to minimize hallway traffic and activity in restrooms.

 When out of class on a hall pass, students will follow the one-way traffic flow at all times and should go straight to their destination and back to class without additional stops.